 Waterfall Resort is the most popular fishing lodge in Alaska, not only among the 65,000 guests from around the world that we’ve hosted to date, but also with our dedicated crew.
 If your customer service and experience are outstanding, if you’re passionate about the outdoors, keen to spend your summers in the rugged Southeast Alaska wilderness, and like to fish as much as we do, let’s talk.

 On-property crew positions are seasonal (early June to late August), full time, hourly, and based at Waterfall Resort on Prince of Wales Island.
-Please review Working at Waterfall Resort Alaska before submitting your application for any of the positions listed below.
+Please review Working at Waterfall Resort Alaska before submitting your application for any of the positions listed.